fmechant/chrono/README.md

 --> ]
 ```

-So, instead of mixing the concept, we explicitly use the correct models, so we have
+So if we use the correct models, we get predictable results.
+Even when the weeks
-predictable results.
-Even when the weeks include a change of the time offset
-(daylight savings time).
+include a change of the time offset (daylight savings time).
 If we were to naively add 7 \* 24 \* 60 \* 60 \* 1000 ms to the moment, we introduced
 an error when the time offset changes.